myasslick/shellshock/README.md

 Role Name
 =========

-Shellshock vulnerability checker and remediation.
+Shellshock vulnerability checker and remediation for Ubuntu-based servers.

+If the remote host is using an end-of-life Ubuntu release (e.g. 13.10) then this playbook will edit the host's ``/etc/apt/sources.list`` to use the next nearest LTS to get the latest bash update (and revert the file change at the end).

 Role Variables
 --------------

-There are three variables defined.

-* ``SHELLSHOCK_PATH`` is the full path of the shellshock test script placement, which defaults to ``/tmp/shellshock``.
+There are several role variables defined in ``vars/main.yml``, but the main one is ``SHELL_SHOCK_PATH`` which is the full path of the shellshock test script placement on the remote host.
+By default this is set to ``/tmp/shellshock``.

-* ``WHEN_CLAUSE`` is a comparison condition that determines whether a host is vulnerable to ShellShock or not.

-* ``FAILED_CLAUSE`` is a comaprison condition that determins whether a host is **still** vulnerable to ShellShock or not.

 Example Playbook
 ----------------